Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update.

-* Agent technical tags and attributes are now stored under `x-agent-details` sub-resources on the APIService / APIService revision and are no more visible in Central WebUI.
+* Agent technical tags and attributes are now stored under `x-agent-details` sub-resources on the APIService / APIService revision and are no longer visible in Central WebUI.
-* `TRACEABILITY_EXCEPTION_LIST` is now supporting regex expression based on [RE2 Syntax](https://github.com/google/re2/wiki/Syntax).
+* `TRACEABILITY_EXCEPTION_LIST` now supports regex expression based on [RE2 Syntax](https://github.com/google/re2/wiki/Syntax).

 ### Amplify Gateway agents enhancements